 So, I designed centerpiece doll patterns, easy to make e-printables using graphics of my baby shower dolls and favors, cut and sew doll and favor ornaments using the baby shower graphics, coordinating fabrics using the baby shower graphics for baby shower decorations as well as for making baby shower presents.
 Just about everything you could think of for a delightful baby shower except the food.

 And, with all this my "It's Raining Baby Showers" website was born.
 I've been working on my new website since November and have added many, many items.
-We've got patterns and e-patterns, e-printables, cut and sew ornaments, baby shower decorating books, and lots of fabric.
+We've got e-patterns, cut and sew ornaments, and lots of fabric.
 It's still a work in progress and I'll be adding to it over the next couple of months.

 If you're planning a baby shower and would like to host an enjoyable, old-fashioned shower where you can make all the decorations then you've come to the right place.
-"It's Raining Baby Showers" can provide you with print patterns, e-patterns, e-printables, fabric, books about baby showers, a baby shower merchandise store, some baby shower ideas and some freebies.
+"It's Raining Baby Showers" can provide you with e-patterns, fabric, a baby shower merchandise store, some baby shower ideas and some freebies.

 We're here to help you plan, make and decorate for your baby shower including handmade decorations, baby favors, centerpieces, ornaments, and so much more.